ttkb-oss/dedup/README.md

 # `dedup(1)`

-Replace duplicate file data with a copy-on-write clone.
+A macOS utility to replace duplicate file data with a copy-on-write clone.

 # SYNOPSIS